2019 Mystery Alongs

 2017 Mystery Along Patterns

 Vicki’s Hike Shawl

-Join designer Julie Blagojevich and the shops of the Rose City Yarn Crawl for Vicki’s Hike!
-The idea with this shawl design was to imitate hiking.
+Join designer Julie Blagojevich and the shops of the Rose City Yarn Crawl for a shawl designed to imitate hiking.
 Long stretches of flat paths are followed by recurring “hills” in the design.
 Increases and decreases in each row will create a fabric of biased stitches.
 Let’s go for a walk!

 Klickitat Street Cowl